shawna-p/mysterious-messenger/docs/chatrooms.rst

 This will both clear the chat history and remove any existing participants from the list at the top of the messenger screen.

-This isn't typically used outside of using story mode sections in the middle of chatrooms (see [[INSERT LINK HERE]]) or linking together "separate" chatrooms as part of a scene for something like an After End.
+This isn't typically used outside of using story mode sections in the middle of chatrooms (see :ref:`Including a Story Mode During a Chatroom`) or linking together "separate" chatrooms as part of a scene for something like an After End.

 Providing Choices